razerx100/Luna/README.md

 ImGui

 ## Instructions
 Run the appropriate Setup script to configure the project with or without ImGui.
 Use the ones with VK suffix for using Vulkan renderer or Dx12 suffix for Directx12 renderer.
+The setup scripts use the ***Visual Studio 17 2022*** generator for project generation.
+But ***Visual Studio 16 2019*** generator should work as well.

 ## Requirements
 cmake 3.21+.\